 If you live with Irritable Bowel Syndrome, you know how painful and uncomfortable it can be.
 Whether you know you have IBS or experience abdominal pain and digestive issues but aren’t sure what is causing your discomfort, it’s important to seek help from a professional gastroenterologist.
-Dr. Anthony Ng and the team at GI Health are experts in diagnosing and treating irritable bowel syndrome for patients in Lower Manhattan, New York.
+Dr. Anthony Ng and the team at GI Health are experts in diagnosing and treating irritable bowel syndrome for patients in Lower Manhattan and Brooklyn, New York.

 Irritable Bowel Syndrome (IBS) is a chronic disorder affecting the large intestine.
 Although the causes of IBS are not totally understood, it’s believed to be caused by abnormalities in the intestine that occur while food is being digested.
 It’s also believed that communication between the brain and digestive system may play a role.